SC5/sloth/README.md

 # Sloth

-Set your Slack status based on the SSID you're currently connected in.
+Set your Slack status based on the (B)SSID you're currently connected in.
+You don't need to leave this app open, if you install the automation by clicking the [`Install` button here](#automation).
+The automation is executed every 5 minutes.

 ## Downloads